Grow Hemp in New Jersey

 3) Is hemp oil the same as CBD oil?

-4) What are commercial applications of Hemp?
+4) What are commercial applications of hemp?

 5) How can I apply to grow hemp in New Jersey?